 Why It’s Important to Moisturize Your Skin

 The difference between emollients, humectants and occlusives boils down to the benefits.
-“Moisturizers make dry, tight skin feel better and plump up the surface skin cells to enhance the texture and glow of the skin,” Dr. Schmid says.
+“Moisturizers make dry, tight skin feel better and plump up the surface skin cells to enhance the texture and glow of the skin,” says Dr. Schmid.
 “They hydrate the outer surface of the skin and help resolve dryness, flakiness, redness and itchiness.”
 Moisturizers also serve an important anti-aging purpose.
-“It is clinically proven that as we age, our skin loses natural moisturizing factors such as hyaluronic acid, and lipids like ceramides, cholesterol and fatty acids that keep our protective barrier intact.”
+“It is clinically proven that as we age, our skin loses natural moisturizing factors such as hyaluronic acid and lipids like ceramides, cholesterol and fatty acids that keep our protective barrier intact.”
 By reintroducing these key moisturizing elements to your skin daily, you are helping to not only improve the appearance of your skin but also prevent damage as a result of a compromised skin barrier.

 It’s clear to see why incorporating a moisturizer into your routine is so crucial but equally important is choosing the right formula.
 As Dr. Schmid explains, there is a key difference between moisturizers that solely hydrate the skin and those that can offer skin protection.
-Depending on your needs and concerns, you’ll want to choose a moisturizer formulated with humectants, occlusives and/or emollients.
+Depending on your needs and concerns, you’ll want to choose a moisturizer formulated with humectants, occlusives or emollients.

 What Are Humectants?